Skip to Main Content

 How does buy now, pay later work?

-Buy now, pay later is a financing option that allows you to split your purchase payments into multiple installments, often without interest, as long as you make the payments on time.
-BNPL services are typically offered during check-out when purchasing online or in-store.
+Buy now, pay later is a financing option that allows you to split your purchase payments into multiple installments.
+It’s often interest-free as long as you make the payments on time.

 The process is straightforward: